top of page

 By playing lab safety Dominoes students can learn to identify the common safety symbols and their associated hazards.
 Ensure that students are at least familiar with the different safety symbols prior to the activity.

-2. Role Playing Lab Safety
+2. Lab Safety Bingo!

 3. Scavenger Hunt